lugnitdgp/smart-campus-backend/README.md

     ```

+5. Copy the `.env.example` file and rename it to `.env`.
+    Add/Edit the `.env` file as per your requirement.

-5. Migrate your database and run the Django Development Server.
+6. Migrate your database and run the Django Development Server.

     ```
     python manage.py makemigrations